 ER-8: Conducting Effective Misconduct Investigations (2-3 days)

-ER-9: Advanced Employee Relations (3 days)
+ER-10: Advanced Employee Relations (3 days)

 Day 1: Leave and Attendance: Administering leave, with particular emphasis on sick leave, LWOP, and FMLA.
 Detailed review of sick leave provisions including authorized purposes for use of sick leave, limitations on use of sick leave for family care and bereavement, eligibility to use leave for care, notice requirements, acceptable documentation.
 Management actions to control use of leave and abuse of sick leave.
 Detailed review of FMLA provisions including eligibility to invoke FMLA, entitlement, coverage of family members, administration and notice requirements.
 Acceptable medical documentation under FMLA, definition of serious health condition.
 Substitution of paid leave.
 Discipline tied to FMLA.
 LWOP – when LWOP is mandatory, limits on granting LWOP, employee status while on extended LWOP.
-Other topics –issues related to annual leave and leave transfer, other leave entitlements.
+Issues related to annual leave and leave transfer, other leave entitlements.

 Day 3: Misconduct and Other Related Issues: Implementation of a successful disciplinary program – delegation of authority, role of advisors, warnings and cautions, use of administrative leave.
 Nexus.
 Dealing with comparators in determining a penalty.
 Involuntary actions – resignations and retirements.
 Ordering and Offering medical examinations.
-Specific disciplinary situations: handling situations when an employee is unable to perform including excessive leave, disability retirement, separation disability; conduct unbecoming; misuse and technology-related misconduct; failure to meet conditions of employment.
+Specific disciplinary situations: handling situations when an employee is unable to perform including excessive leave, disability retirement, separation disability; conduct unbecoming; failure to meet conditions of employment.

 Upcoming Labor Relations Training Events